 I would avoid any potting soils that have wetting agents mixed into them.
 These mixtures are designed to absorb water and maintain moisture levels in the soil, so you don’t have to water as frequently.
 Perhaps suitable for your more delicate houseplants, but your ZZ won’t like it.
 I know, I know…remembering to water is hard, but your plants will thank you for a consistent schedule.

-If you want to play around with your soil mixture by adding some cactus soil, the premade mix I like to use is Hoffman’s Organic Cactus and Succulent Soil Mix.
+If you want to play around with your soil mixture by adding some cactus soil, the premade mix I like to use is this one.
 With higher proportions of limestone, perlite, and sand, this will lighten up your potting soil to allow for better drainage.
-If you cannot find Hoffman’s locally, it is available online from Amazon and other retailers.

 Another popular cactus mix is Miracle-Gro Cactus, Palm, and Citrus Potting Mix.
 This is a more budget-friendly option that still has ample supplies of perlite and sand to aid with drainage.
 You should be able to find this mix at most home improvement stores, Walmart, or online.